Senior Program Officer, Training, Technical Assistance & Networking

 Jennifer Sleboda joined the International Budget Partnership (IBP) in July 2007.
-As a Program Officer, she supports IBP’s director and training team by working on donor proposals and reports, organizing international conferences and trainings, and assisting with financial administration.
-She also works with the Training, Technical Assistance & Networking team on preparing training materials and providing assistance to IBP partners, and with the communications team on preparing materials for the IBP website and newsletter.
-Prior to joining the IBP, Sleboda spent four years in Tanzania working with the nongovernmental organization Hakikazi Catalyst, where she worked on a participatory public expenditure tracking project using citizen scorecards to monitor how poverty reduction strategies are funded and implemented at the local level.
+As a Program Officer with the Training, Technical Assistance & Networking team, Jennifer contributes to the team’s efforts to strengthen civil society organizations’ capacities to conduct budget analysis, monitoring, and advocacy so they can hold governments accountable and advance social and economic justice.
+Before joining the training team full-time in 2010, Jennifer supported both IBP’s Executive Director and the training program by preparing donor proposals and reports, developing capacity building materials, and organizing international meetings and workshops.
+Prior to working at the IBP, Jennifer spent four years in Tanzania working with a civil society organization on issues of local governance, citizen participation, and community livelihoods.
+As part of this work, she was involved in a participatory public expenditure tracking project which used community scorecards to monitor how poverty reduction strategies were being funded and implemented at the local level.
 She also produced a number of citizens’ guides that simplified Tanzanian government policies and strategies, which the organization used for advocacy, training, and civic education.
-She holds an MA in Women’s Studies, with a concentration in Anthropology, from the George Washington University and a BA in Comparative Cultures from Hood College.
+While in Tanzania, Jennifer also supported a women’s organization with needs assessments and capacity building trainings for women’s grassroots livelihoods groups.
+She holds an MA in Women’s Studies, with a concentration in Anthropology, from the George Washington University and a BA in Comparative Cultures from Hood College (Maryland).